 The farm quickly grew to 200 cows in 1988 and adding a couple employees…some family members leaving the nest.
 The parlor modified and then grew to 400 cows.
 A feed barn was built, additional labor and cows added to milk 700 a few years later by this time operating the parlor 24 hours per day.

-By 1999 the old parlor was wore out and a new milking parlor was built.
-The new parlor is a double 30 parallel meaning there two rows of thirty cows standing side by side milked at one time.
+By 1999 the old parlor was wore out and we built another milking parlor was built.
+This parlor is a double 30 parallel meaning there two rows of thirty cows standing side by side milked at one time.
 In order to pay for the new facility, an additional 500 cows were added for a total of 1500 cows milked twice each day.

 Cropland was continually being added.
 As additional cows are added, more crops are needed both to feed the cows and as a method of handling nutrients generated as fertilizer from the cows.